rgardner/rgardner.github.io/_resources/rust.md

 first edition and most of the second edition and it covers everything you need to get started and understand the fundamentals.
 It contains example projects to work through as well as comparisons to other languages.
-The ["Learn"][rust-learn] page on the official Rust website contains other resources in case reading a book is not your thing.
+The ["Learn"][rust-learn] page on the official [Rust website][rust] contains other resources in case reading a book is not your thing.

 ### Next Steps

-Once you've learned the fundamentals of Rust, there are tons of resources to explore writing different types of programs.
+Once you've learned the fundamentals of Rust, there are tons of resources to explore depending on the type of program you want to write.

 If you want to write a simple command line interface (CLI) program, the Rust CLI Working Group put together [a small book][rust-cli].
 It recommends crates